Chart Color Schemes

 Bellbowrie has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-No factors influence a region's performance more than alterations to local infrastructure, significant projects, and planning initiatives.
-AreaSearch has pinpointed 0 projects that could impact this area.
-Key projects include Centenary Motorway Upgrade Planning, Warrego Highway - Mount Crosby Road Interchange Upgrade, Wacol Logistics Hub, and South Queensland Correctional Facilities Expansion, with the following list highlighting those most pertinent.
+No changes can significantly affect an area's performance like modifications to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 0 projects that are predicted to impact the area.
+Notable projects include Centenary Motorway Upgrade Planning, Warrego Highway - Mount Crosby Road Interchange Upgrade, Wacol Logistics Hub, and South Queensland Correctional Facilities Expansion, with the following list detailing those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.